tier4/tier4_perception_dataset/README.md

 source ./install/setup.bash
 ```

-As of 2024/06/10, the repository supports both `autoware_msgs` and `autoware_auto_msgs`.
+As of 2024/06/10, the repository requires both `autoware_msgs` and `autoware_auto_msgs`.
 The above command will install both messages.
-If you want to install only one of them, please remove the unnecessary message from `build_depends.repos`.
+If you already have either of them, you can remove the unnecessary one from `build_depends.repos`.

 Install python dependencies: